oneapi-src/level-zero-spec/include/tools/PROG.md

 Typically, multiple queries are used to characterize a workload so the API is pool based.

 - A metric query pool is created and destroyed using ::xetMetricQueryPoolCreate and ::xetMetricQueryPoolDestroy calls.
-- To work with individual query object, use ::xetMetricQueryPoolGetMetricQuery to get a handle.
+- To work with individual query object, use ::xetMetricQueryCreate to get a handle.
 - Then insert BEGIN/END events into a command list using ::xetCommandListAppendMetricQueryBegin and ::xetCommandListAppendMetricQueryEnd calls.
 - Once the workload has been executed the ::xetMetricQueryGetData returns the raw data to be later processed by ::xetMetricGroupCalculateData.